CHICAGO (WLS) -- Celebrating 60 years in the priesthood, Father George Clements has led a unique journey of faith, activism and philanthropy.

 Clements was also one of the first to welcome former President Barack Obama to Chicago, but he never imagined Obama would one day be the President of the United States.

-"I thought how can somebody with a crazy name like that ever become popular!" he told ABC7 in 2017.
+"I thought how can somebody with a crazy name like that ever become popular!" he said.
 "And I just think you know Barack Obama wow!
 He defied all the odds he didn't let that stop him."